ReproNim/reprostim/docs/reproflow_abstract_ohbm2024.md

 ReproMon complements the QA capabilities by providing support for online operator feedback and alerts in case of incidents or anomalous metadata input.
 ///ReproNim//containers provides DataLad dataset with popular containers and assistance scripts to ensure reproducible execution.
 DataLad and datalad-containers provide logistics for data and containers manipulations and provenance tracking.

-!!!
-Do we have anything for non-keypress behavior?
-Eye tracking maybe? if not perhaps we should be more precise and not use the word “behavior” when we go into the details.

 ## Results